Match Ticker

 The first time you’ll see Eternals is on the loading screen.
 Currently, you can click on a player’s ‘card’ to see their mastery points, in the future this will display the Eternal stats.
 Players will be able to choose what Eternal stats are shown on their cards and can choose from all series they own.
 Regardless of whether players have chosen to display them or not, all Eternals will be tracked.
 Remember, Eternals are purchased per champion.
 Purchased Eternals will be attached to their champion in the ‘Collections’ tab.

 Once inside the game, every time a player reaches a milestone there will be a pop-out announcing it.
 The announcements can be turned off, either having all on, team-only on, or self-only on.
-The announcements are little boxes that pop out on the right hand of the screen, showing the milestone.
-We’ve seen a Nasus get his 250th Q stack and his 10th Takedown; and a Pyke got ‘Double Crossed,’ presumably from getting two consecutive kills with his ultimate.
+The announcements are little boxes that pop out on the right hand of the screen, showing the milestone. the team’ve seen a Nasus get his 250th Q stack and his 10th Takedown; and a Pyke got ‘Double Crossed,’ presumably from getting two consecutive kills with his ultimate.
 They take up no space, but are a nice way to show achievements, as well as showing how good players are at their champion.
 Getting a pop-up for a Lee Sin getting their 100th Bicycle Kick should give faith that they are decent at Lee Sin.

 In addition to this, Eternal stats similar to what is shown during the loading screen will be shown on the death screen.
 Whenever a player is killed, they will see the Eternal stats of the player who got the last hit on them.